puli/repository/docs/repository-management/composer.rst

 You can get all paths for an overridden resource using the :method:`Puli\\Filesystem\\Resource\\LocalResourceInterface::getAllLocalPaths` method.
-The paths are returned in the order in which they were overridden, starting with the originally exported path:
+The paths are returned in the order in which they were overridden, starting with the original path:

 .. code-block:: php